yegor256/blog/_drafts/iterator.md

   }
   public Byte next() {
     if (!this.hasNext()) {
-      throw new NoSuchElementException("nothing left");
+      throw new NoSuchElementException("Nothing left");
     }
     return this.buffer.poll();
   }
   public void remove() {
-    throw new UnsupportedOperationException("it is read-only");
+    throw new UnsupportedOperationException("It is read-only");
   }
 }
 {% endhighlight %}

-There is no way to make it thread-safe, because iterating process is outside of scope of the iterator.
+There is no way to make it thread-safe because the iterating process is outside the scope of the iterator.
 Even if we declare our methods as `synchronized`, this won't guarantee that two threads won't conflict when they both call `hasNext()` and `next()`.
-So, don't bother, just document the iterator as not thread-safe and let its users synchronize one level higher, when necessary.
+So don't bother with it and just document the iterator as not thread-safe, then let its users synchronize one level higher when necessary.